-Music that is either performed by, or audible to, a character in a drama.
-This kind of music is not authorised by PRS licences held by venues and so a specific licence application must be made in advance of performances, even if a standard PRS for Music licence is already held.
-Application forms are available on request from email@example.com
+Music that is either performed by, or audible to, a character in a drama is the kind of music which is not authorised by PRS licences held by venues.
+A specific licence application must be made in advance of performances, even if a standard PRS for Music licence is already held by the venue.

 Music which is not audible to a character in a drama, such as music used for transitions and scene-changes, etc. Incidental music is automatically covered by venues' PRS for Music licences, as is music used pre-show, during any interval and post-show.

 Simulcasts and 'encores'